Granuloma annulare in Infant/Neonate

 65508009 – Granuloma annulare

 - GA is most often mistaken for dermatophyte infection (tinea corporis, or "ringworm").
 The presence of scaling in the annular plaques of a dermatophyte infection should allow the distinction.
-Additionally, dermatophyte infection can be diagnosed by KOH examination of associated scale.
+However, tinea incognito similarly lacks scale and should be considered in the appropriate context.
+Additionally, dermatophyte infection can be diagnosed by potassium hydroxide (KOH) examination of associated scale.